“Painful intercourse can happen for reasons that range

 In Sexual Health & Menopause Online: Changes In the Vagina and Vulva – Vulvovaginal Atrophy the North American Menopause Society (NAMS) elaborate on:

-“When a woman doesn’t have intercourse or other vaginal sexual activity on a regular basis following menopause, her vagina may also become shorter and narrower.
+Sexual Health and Painful Intercourse“When a woman doesn’t have intercourse or other vaginal sexual activity on a regular basis following menopause, her vagina may also become shorter and narrower.
 Then, when she does try to have intercourse, she is likely to experience pain, even if she uses a lubricant.
 That’s because dry, fragile vulvovaginal tissues are susceptible to injury, tearing, and bleeding during intercourse or any penetration of the vagina.
 The resulting discomfort can be so great that the woman avoids intercourse and the condition worsens.
-Sometimes, even women who are not sexually active are bothered by vaginal dryness and the irritation that may accompany it”.8
+Sometimes, even women who are not sexually active are bothered by vaginal dryness and the irritation that may accompany it”.7

 What is STIs?